Chicken tikka biryani with gravy soaked basmati rice, drumsticks, egg quarters and green chillies served with chutney, raita and lassi.

 • Reheat once only.

 • Add a tiny splash of water and cover while reheating to prevent dryness.
+Can also be heated in a microwave oven, please do not reheat on a plastic plate or container

 Discard If